naninovel/docs/docs/guide/voicing.md

 `GenerateVoiceoverDocument` method will be invoked by the utility for each script found in the project for the selected locale. `list` argument is the list of commands contained in the script. `locale` represents the locale (language) selected in the utility. `outDir` is the output path selected in the utility.

-Below is an example of a custom voiceover generator, which appends a header with script name and locale followed by `voice path and hash > author > text` line for each print text command found in the script.
+Below is an example of a custom voiceover generator, which appends a header with script name and locale followed by `voice hash > author > text` line for each print text command found in the script.

 ```csharp
 public class VoiceoverGenerator : IVoiceoverDocumentGenerator